deakin-launchpad/react-frontend-boilerplate/README.md

 			{
 				"name": Name of button,
 				"type": "button",
-				"icon": "home", // COMMENT: Add icon name you would like to display "controller": "/home", // COMMENT: Add path name to you view "customTitle": "This is my custom title" // COMMENT: The title will be displayed along with icon in side menu }
+				"icon": "mdi:home", // COMMENT: Add icon name you would like to display "controller": "/home", // COMMENT: Add path name to you view "customTitle": "This is my custom title" // COMMENT: The title will be displayed along with icon in side menu }
 	```
-	3. You can find icon names from [Material Icons](https://material.io/resources/icons/?style=baseline).
+	3. You can find icon names from [Iconify.design](https://iconify.design/icon-sets/).

-- IDB config
+- IndexedDB settings
-	1. File location `src/database/idb/config.json`.
+	1. File location `src/helpers/database/idb/config.json`.
     2. The idb uses IndexedDB API to store a significant amount of structured data, including files/blobs.
     3. The boilerplate provides the basic configuration for idb where the main configurable key is `dbName`.
 The name provided in the file will be used for storage in the client browser.

-- Socket
+- Connection Settings
-	1. File Location `src/constants/socket.json`
+	1. File Location `src/constants/connection.js`
+	2. During development, the login using server can be skipped by changing `"bypassBackend": false` to `"bypassBackend": true` .
-	2. The boilerplate already has socket client which can be enabled by changing `"initSocket": false` to `"initSocket": true`
+	3. The boilerplate already has socket client which can be enabled by changing `"initSocket": false` to `"initSocket": true`
-	3. If the socket requires to use the access token verification it can also be enabled by changing `"accessTokenVerification":false` to `"accessTokenVerification":true`
+	4. If the socket requires to use the access token verification it can also be enabled by changing `"accessTokenVerification":false` to `"accessTokenVerification":true`
-	4. Any other socket options can be defined on the `"socketDefaultOptions"` variable in the configuration.
+	5. Any other socket options can be defined on the `"socketDefaultOptions"` variable in the configuration.

 ## Available Scripts